agrimaan/Agrimaan/agrimaan-app/docs/user-guides/farmer-user-guide.md

 3. Enable location services and notifications for the best experience.
 4. The app works in offline mode when you don't have internet connectivity, automatically syncing data when connection is restored.

-## Field Management
+## Fields Management

-### Adding a New Field
+### Adding a New Fields

-1. From the dashboard, click on "Fields" in the navigation menu.
+1. From the dashboard, click on "fields" in the navigation menu.
-2. Click the "+ Add Field" button.
+2. Click the "+ Add Fields" button.
-3. Enter field details:
+3. Enter Fields details:
-   - Field name
+   - Fields name
    - Area (in acres or hectares)
    - Soil type (if known)
    - Additional notes (optional)
 4. Click "Next" to proceed to the boundary drawing step.

-### Drawing Field Boundaries
+### Drawing Fields Boundaries

-You can define your field boundaries in several ways:
+You can define your Fields boundaries in several ways:

 **Method 1: Manual Drawing**
-1. On the map, use the drawing tools to outline your field:
+1. On the map, use the drawing tools to outline your Fields:
    - Click the "Draw Polygon" tool.
-   - Click on the map to place points around your field boundary.
+   - Click on the map to place points around your Fields boundary.
    - Close the polygon by clicking on the first point.
 2. Adjust the boundary by dragging points if needed.
 3. Click "Save" when finished.

 **Method 2: Import from File**
 1. Click "Import Boundaries".
-2. Select a GeoJSON, KML, or Shapefile containing your field boundaries.
+2. Select a GeoJSON, KML, or Shapefile containing your Fields boundaries.
 3. Verify the imported boundaries on the map.
 4. Make any necessary adjustments.
 5. Click "Save".

 **Method 3: Satellite Detection (Beta)**
 1. Click "Detect from Satellite".
-2. Navigate to your field's approximate location on the map.
+2. Navigate to your Fields's approximate location on the map.
 3. Click "Detect Boundaries".
 4. Review the automatically detected boundaries.
 5. Make any necessary adjustments.
 6. Click "Save".

-### Viewing Field Details
+### Viewing Fields Details

-1. From the Fields page, click on any field to view its details.
+1. From the fields page, click on any Fields to view its details.
-2. The Field Details page shows:
+2. The Fields Details page shows:
-   - Field summary (name, area, soil type)
+   - Fields summary (name, area, soil type)
    - Interactive map
    - Current crops
    - Sensor data